raspberrypilearning/install-raspberry-pi-desktop/en/step_1.md

 ## Introduction

-You will learn how to install Raspberry Pi Desktop on a PC or Apple Mac to get the Raspberry Pi experience on your laptop or desktop computer.
+You will find out how to install Raspberry Pi Desktop on a PC or Apple Mac to get the Raspberry Pi experience on your laptop or desktop computer.

 ![raspberry pi desktop running on a laptop](images/raspberry_pi_desktop_laptop.PNG)